kotliluk/rachel/README.md

 - and (&& or & or ∧): boolean && boolean, ...
 - or (|| or | or ∨): boolean || boolean, ...

+## Known issues

+The application does not support the Internet Explorer browser.
+We decided not to support it as Microsoft recommends using the newer browsers and announced the end of its support as well.

 ## Language contribution

 If you want to extend Rachel by a new language, feel free to define it by the steps